YellowBrickRoad

 YellowBrickRoad is a 2010 American horror film directed by Jesse Holland and Andy Mitton and starring Cassidy Freeman, Anessa Ramsey and Laura Heisler.
 It is about an expedition to discover the fate of an entire town that disappeared into the wilderness 70 years earlier.
 Although critical reception was mixed, it won best film at the New York City Horror Film Festival.
+The costume designer was Robert Eggers.

 The film was released as part of the Bloody Disgusting Selects line.

 Plot

-In 1940 the entire town of Friar, 572 people, abandoned their town and walked into the wilderness with only the clothes on their backs after a viewing of The Wizard of Oz, a film with which the entire town was obsessed.
+In 1940 the entire town of Friar, 572 people, abandoned their town and walked into the wilderness with only the clothes on their backs after a viewing of The Wizard of Oz, a film the entire town was obsessed with.
 No one has ever been able to explain why they did this.
 Only 300 of the townspeople's bodies were recovered: some had frozen to death in the elements, while others were killed in horrific and bloody ways.
 The remaining 272 citizens were never found, and the government designated the trail that the townspeople took as classified.
 Despite this, the town was eventually repopulated, although the townspeople are cautious of the town's history.

-In the present day, the trail's coordinates have been declassified, and a film crew has arrived to travel the trail to learn about the disappearances and deaths, as well as what lies at the end of the trail.
-Crew leader Teddy found the trail's coordinates via Friar's movie theatre.
-The crew (including Teddy's wife Melissa, their collaborator Walter, sibling cartographers Daryl and Erin Luger, forestry expert Cy, and intern Jill) soon befriends Liv, a townsperson who works at the theatre and agrees to accompany them on their trip.
+In the present day, the trail's coordinates have been declassified, and a research crew has arrived to travel the trail to learn about the disappearances and deaths, as well as what lies at the end of the trail.
+Crew leader Teddy found the trail's coordinates via Friar's movie theater.
+The crew (including Teddy's wife Melissa, their collaborator Walter, sibling cartographers Daryl and Erin Luger, forestry expert Cy, and intern Jill) soon befriends Liv, a townsperson who works at the theater and agrees to accompany them on their trip.

 The journey goes well initially, but soon the crew is terrorized by loud and jarring music that appears to come out of nowhere.
 Daryl brutally murders his sister Erin over a petty argument and flees; Teddy and Cy locate and subdue him, and return him to the group.
 Now calm, he explains to Teddy that "the land is like liquid" and declares that he and Erin managed to determine the coordinates of the end of the road: the source of the music.

 Ultimately the crew reverses direction, battered by deafening feedback, but discover Erin's body dressed like a scarecrow, propped up in a grotesque diorama, and a massive deadfall which Teddy attempts to climb.
 While Cy is distracted, Daryl steals his machete, frees himself, and flees again with the only vehicle and food supply.
 The group realizes that they are still traveling north, and are no closer to home than before.